Is 810 a good SAT score? Understand what makes a good SAT score and how you can improve your SAT score below.

 The SAT comprises two sections:

 The highest possible SAT score is 1600.
-College Board gives out different test versions in an individual year as a security feature.
-Due to the varying difficulty across each version, there is a scaling system in place when calculating the SAT score.
+As a security feature, the College Board distributes different test versions in an individual year.
+Due to the varying difficulty across each version, a scaling system is in place when calculating the SAT score.

 How likely is it that you’ll be accepted to university with an 810 SAT score?
 Well, it depends on the school.
 Even an average score may not be good enough for competitive colleges.